 According to the book Pic, Pulp and People: A History of the Marathon District, Marathon had no road connection to the outside world until 1953, when a Bailey bridge was swung over the river.
 The crossing of the Little Pic River was considered especially dangerous.

-In 1958 a permanent bridge was completed, 740 feet long and 180 feet above the water, making it the highest bridge on the Trans-Canada Highway and the largest truss bridge in the province’s Northwest Region.
+In 1958 a permanent bridge was completed, 740 feet (225 meters) long and 180 feet (55 meters) above the water, making it the highest bridge on the Trans-Canada Highway and the largest truss bridge in the province’s Northwest Region.

 The bridge underwent a major rehabilitation in 1989, but after twenty more years Ontario’s Ministry of Transportation believed it necessary to assess this important transportation link.

 In 2009, HMM, a joint venture of Mott MacDonald and Hatch, was retained to conduct a site inspection and load evaluation, and to prepare a detailed design for rehabilitating the deck and strengthening the four-span steel-truss and concrete-deck structure.
 The main span is a suspended configuration supported by four pins.
-The truss varies in depth from 4 meters in the midspan and approach spans to more than 12 meters at the piers.
+The truss varies in depth from 13 feet (4 meters) in the midspan and approach spans to more than 39 feet (12 meters) at the piers.

 The joint venture undertook a detailed structural analysis to assess the load and capacity of the existing truss members and gusset plate connections.
 To do this, we created 3D structural models incorporating truss sections made by combined bolted plates and angles.